-The GMA stresses the importance of housing by requiring local governments to include it as an element in their comprehensive plans and requiring that affordable housing be addressed in Countywide Planning Policies.
-Goals within the GMA direct communities to plan for and accommodate housing affordable to all economic segments of the population, promote a variety of residential densities and housing types, and preservation of existing housing stock.
+The GMA stresses the importance of housing by requiring local governments to include it in their comprehensive plans and for affordable housing be addressed in countywide planning policies.

-The housing element in each jurisdiction's comprehensive plan must, at a minimum, include the following.
+The housing element in a jurisdiction's comprehensive plan must minimally include the following:

-- An inventory and analysis of existing and projected housing needs. - A statement of goals, policies and objectives for the preservation, improvement and development of housing. - Identification of sufficient land for housing - Adequate provisions for existing and projected housing needs of all economic segments of the community.
+- An inventory and analysis of existing and projected housing needs. - A statement of goals, policies, and objectives for the preservation, improvement, and development of housing. - Identification of sufficient land allocated for housing - Adequate provisions for existing and projected housing needs of all economic segments of the community. - Identification of local policies and regulations that result in racially disparate impacts, displacement, and exclusion in housing - Implementation of policies and regulations that address and begin to undo racially disparate impacts, displacement, and exclusion in housing - Identification of areas that may be at higher risk of displacement from market forces that occur with changes to zoning development regulations and capital investments - Establishment of anti-displacement policies